top of page

 The D.E.A.T.H.
 Ecology Laboratory is located in the Henry E. Lee College of Criminal Justice and Forensic Sciences at the University of New Haven.
 Research is conducted in the laboratory and within recreational forest blocks and agricultural landscapes.

-As a highly collaborative research group with multidisciplinary research goals; students may cross-train with other faculty within and outside the University who specialize in genetics, physiology, biochemistry, and more.
+As a highly collaborative research group with multidisciplinary research goals; students may cross-train with other faculty within and outside the university who specialize in genetics, physiology, biochemistry, and more.

 Current Researchers and Lab Affiliates